giordano-lucas/exchange-price-propagation/index.md

 ## Distance plot

 As mentioned in the previous section, comparing the lags with the distances separating the exchanges might reveal significant results.
-As a first step, we plot the average absolute lags between pairs of exchanges over a given period against the separating distances:
+As a first step, we plot  (blue dots) the average absolute lags between pairs of exchanges over a given period against the distance separating them.
+As a result, we obtain 3  data points:  one per pair of markets.
+In addition to these points, we plot a regression line to outline the trend.
+One can obtain information about the market pairs using the hover tool on the figures :

 {% include_relative figures/plotly/mean_lag_vs_distance_trade_2005_00_01_2017_12_31.html %}